Search Results

 The consequences are generally more serious in the elderly.
 If gastrointestinal bleeding or ulceration occurs in patients undergoing treatment with Voltaren, the medicinal product should be withdrawn.

-Mask sighs of infection
+Masking signs of infection

-Its pharmacodynamic properties mean that, Like other NSAIDs, Diclofenac may mask the signs and symptoms of infection.
+Its pharmacodynamic properties mean that, like other NSAIDs, Diclofenac may mask the signs and symptoms of infection.

 Precautions